ATTX-project/ATTX-project.github.io/attx_project/ATTX-Architecture-Overview.md

 * **Version 2** - in this stage the components take shape such as Pipeline2 functionality is provided by the [Graph Manager Component](Graph-Component,md), and the Graph Manager also provides an API.

-We chose UnifiedViews as a default interface for the [Workflow Component](Workflow-Component.md) however other ETL tools cand be considered as long as they provide the necessary framework for extracting provenance(e.g. https://nifi.apache.org/ or https://github.com/spotify/luigi or http://www.dswarm.org/ etc. - see [Workflow Management Tools](Workflow-Management-Tools.md) ).
+We chose UnifiedViews as a default interface for the [Workflow Component](Workflow-Component.md) however other ETL tools can be considered as long as they provide the necessary framework for extracting provenance(e.g. https://nifi.apache.org/ or https://github.com/spotify/luigi or http://www.dswarm.org/ etc. - see [Workflow Management Tools](Workflow-Management-Tools.md) ).

 While the communication between components is implemented using messaging middleware component such as ActiveMQ or RabbitMQ -  see [Messaging Broker Solutions](Messaging-Brokers-Solutions.md) - the communication between components does not have to be real time.